PTSD Recovery Program

 The PTSD Recovery Program takes two forms:

-7 Day Residential program on the Queensland Gold Coast hinterland and the Granite Belt, and Bali and Fiji. other locations by arrangement.
+One week Residential program on the Queensland Gold Coast hinterland and the Granite Belt, Norfolk Island, Bali and Fiji. other locations by arrangement.

 10 x Weekly Workshops delivered by secure video.